By Louise Leigh & Fred Davis

 In 1988, the following year, Dr. Everet Roden was elected president of CRA.
 It was a presidential election year.
 George Bush was elected president and Dan Quayle vice president.

 At the CRA convention in 1989, William E. Hoge became CRA president and was later elected an Assemblyman from the Pasadena area.

 Rick Staats was elected CRA President in 1990.
 At the pre-primary endorsing convention, CRA voted a “no confidence” for the candidacy of Pete Wilson for U.S. Senate because of his pro-abortion stance.
 Layne Allred was hired by CRA to become the field coordinator and to recruit support for CRA endorsed candidates.

 During May 3-5, 1991, at the CRA 58th Convention in Sacramento, the featured speakers were Lt.
 Col. Oliver North, Pat Robertson, Senator John Ashcroft, Bruce Herschensohn, and Attorney General Dan Lungren.

-In August of 1991, plans were made to hold a meeting in Houston, TX, with current members from Vermont, Illinois, and Texas to propose the expansion of CRA to other states.
+In August of 1991, plans were made to hold a meeting in Houston, Texas with current members from Vermont, Illinois, and Texas to propose the expansion of CRA to other states.

 The CRA bylaws were changed in 1991 to allow CRA presidents to serve two years instead of the traditional one-year term.
 However, the rotation of CRA presidents from north to south was retained.
 The first CRA president to serve the two-year term was Mike Schroeder.
 Later, President Schroeder was elected Chairman of the California Republican Party.